DavidHe1127/aws-cert/solution_architect_associate/index.md

     * Network related - network in/out and network packets in/out
     * Disk related - read/write bytes, read/write ops
     * Status check - at the instance/host level
+   * Standard Monitoring = every 5 mins
+   * Detaild Monitoring = every 1 min
+   * Events - helps you to respond to state changes in your AWS resources i.e EC2 comes on line.
    ------------------------------------------
    #### EC2 IAM roles
    * You can attach IAM roles to running EC2 instances and they will take effect immediately